Dichter der Nederlanden

 Dichter der Nederlanden (Poet of the Netherlands), previously Dichter des Vaderlands (Poet of the Fatherland), is an unofficial title for the Poet laureate of the Netherlands.
 This position was created by the Dutch newspaper NRC Handelsblad, the Nederlandse Programma Stichting and the foundation Poetry International in January 2000.
 The Dichter der Nederlanden's poetry represents the spirit of the Dutch people and culture.
-As of 2023, the current position holder is Babs Gons.
+As of 2026, the current position holder is Nisrine Mbarki.